 Why Do We Celebrate St. Patrick's Day

 The history of St. Patrick's Day as an official holiday dates back to the 1900s, although it was celebrated as a national feast day in Ireland as early as the 10th century.
-St. Patrick, the most famous patron saint of Ireland, is regarded as the principal missionary who brought Christianity to Ireland.
-He was known to use the leaves of a shamrock to teach the holy trinity doctrine.
+St. Patrick, Ireland's most famous patron saint, is recognized as the principal missionary who brought Christianity to the country.
+He is known for using the leaves of a shamrock to teach the doctrine of the Holy Trinity.

-St. Patrick's Day has since spread to all corners of the world.
-It is widely popular in Canada, the USA, Great Britain, Australia, New Zealand, Japan, and South Korea.
+St. Patrick's Day has since spread to all corners of the globe, enjoying widespread popularity in Canada, the USA, Great Britain, Australia, New Zealand, Japan, and South Korea.

 Irish Traditions